Lrdsnow/lmt/README.md

-# Lrdsnows MultiTool
+# Element Package Manager

-This Is My Multitool
+This Is My Package Manager For Linux

 ## Install Instructions: